M66B/FairEmail/FAQ.md

 Android Q will make it harder and maybe even impossible to directly access files, see [here](https://developer.android.com/preview/privacy/scoped-storage) and [here](https://www.xda-developers.com/android-q-storage-access-framework-scoped-storage/) for more details.

+If you use MIUI, please make sure [MIUI optimization](https://android.stackexchange.com/questions/191228/what-is-miui-optimization) is enabled in the developer settings.

 <br />

 <a name="faq96"></a>